 Alex Rudolph (she/her/hers)

-Alex received her Master’s in Museum Studies from Arizona State University (ASU) in 2013.
-She parlayed her degree into a grants career after being asked to help develop grants for the Museum of Indigenous People in Prescott, Arizona during a volunteer project.
+Alex received her Master’s in Museum Studies from Arizona State University in 2013.
+She parlayed her degree into a grants career after being asked to help develop grants for the Museum of Indigenous People in Prescott, AZ during a volunteer project.
 She was hired to write as a consultant after receiving her Advanced Certificates in Grant Development and Proposal Writing and Principles of Grant Development and Proposal Writing from ASU’s Nonprofit Management Institute in 2018.